-5G is the newest wireless networking technology that phones, smartwatches, cars, and other mobile devices, and who knows what else, will use in the coming years, but it won’t be available around the world at the same time.
-5G availability
+5G is the newest wireless networking technology that phones, smartwatches, cars, and other mobile devices, and who knows what else, will use in the coming years, but it won’t be available around the world at the same time. countries with 5g networks

 By 2025, 5G networks are likely to cover one-third of the world’s population.
 The impact on the mobile industry and its customers will be profound.